Articles in the "Arcade Games" Category

 - the Commodore 64 version, written by David H. Simmons, was released in 1984.

-As far as I know, Sea Dragon was the TRS-80 game that was adapted to the most computers.
+Along with Time Bandit and Arex, Sea Dragon was the TRS-80 game that was adapted to the greatest number of computers.

 Time Bandit, written by Bill Dunlevy and Harry Lafnear, was a TRS-80 Model I/III game first released by Computer Shack in 1983.
 Computer Shack (which changed its name to Michtron in 1984) also released versions of Time Bandit for a number of other computers: